Actipro/WinForms-Controls/Documentation/topics/conversion/converting-to-v12-1.md

 ## Resource Access

-Access to string resources have been improved to use the implementation we have in our WPF and UWP products.
+Access to string resources has been improved to use the implementation we have in our WPF and UWP products.
 String resources used to be accessed via a call such as `AssemblyInfo.Instance.Resources.GetString(name)`.
 Now they are accessed like `SR.GetString(name)`.

 > [!NOTE]
 > Change all `AssemblyInfo.Instance.Resources.GetString` calls to `SR.GetString` instead.